 When it comes to unclogging a kitchen sink, using a combination of baking soda and cooking vinegar in most times is useful.
 Alternatively, you can use baking powder instead of baking soda, however, using baking soda is an excellent choice.
 Since you hardly miss vinegar acid in most kitchens, the two products are easily accessible.
 Typically, the brand of vinegar or baking soda does not count.

-How this combo work is that when you mix baking soda and vinegar, the mix initiates a neutralization reaction which leads to the production of lots of carbon with salt.
-The salt plays a crucial role in dissolving some organic elements which cause the clogging.
+How this combo work is that when you mix baking soda and vinegar, the mix initiates a neutralization reaction, which leads to the production of lots of carbon with salt.
+The salt plays a crucial role in dissolving some organic elements, which cause clogging.

 - After removing any standing water in the sink, pour half a cup of baking soda into the clogged drain.